 Far too often I see folks complaining about how their transaction log took over their hard disk.
-Many times it turns out that they were performing a massive data operation, such as deleting or archiving data, in one large transaction.
+Many times it turns out that they were performing a large delete operation, such as purging or archiving data, in one large transaction.

 After populating the table, I backed up the database, backed up the log, and ran a